Canon 750D vs Sony A7S II

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the A7S II emerges as the winner of the match-up (13 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A7S II is the clear winner of the contest (15 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 750D and the A7S II in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 750D and the A7S II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 |Canon 750D»||-||75/100||4.5/5||4.5/5||4.5/5||Feb 2015||749||-||Canon 750D|